 Next, you upload your dataset as a plain text file to the provided upload_url, with each line of the file containing a single Tweet ID or user ID.
 The upload_url expires after 15 minutes.

 You can check the status of your compliance job to see whether it is created, in_progress, failed or complete.

 - Download the results

 When your job is complete, you can download the results using the download_url.
 The download_url expires after one week (from when the job was created).

 This result will contain a set of JSON objects (one object per line).
-Each object will contain a Tweet ID, the Tweet’s creation date (useful to locate Tweets organized by date), required action, the reason for the compliance action, and its date.
+Each object will contain a Tweet ID, the Tweet’s creation date (useful to locate Tweets organized by date), required action, the reason for the compliance action, and the date the user was suspended.